theotherzach/ruby-crash/README.md

     * `touch game.rb`
 * remove the README so that we keep clean diffs
    * `git rm README.md`
-* commit our files to soruce control by typing
+* commit our files to source control by typing
     * `git status`
     * `git add .`
     * `git status`